About me

 Research Projects:

-Large-scale, realistic vulnerability datasets are essential for both benchmarking existing techniques and developing effective data-driven approaches for software security.
+Large-scale and realistic vulnerability datasets are essential for both benchmarking existing techniques and developing effective data-driven approaches for software security.
 In this project, we explore how to automatically generate realistic vulnerabilities by injecting vulnerabilities to the widely available real-world normal programs, through deep learning-based and pattern-based code editors.

 On the Open Science of Deep Learning-Based Vulnerability Detection